Vincent-VD/Procedural-Dungeon-Generation/README.md

 This part was where I really struggled.
 I had to combine different algorithms, and find a way to tie their output together.
 - First, I pass a list with the center coordinates of the rooms to a function with calculates the convex hull. ([Jarvis-March gift-wrapping algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm))

 ![Convex Hull](https://user-images.githubusercontent.com/25634121/213528309-36b5aa1f-18c4-4bce-a00e-c7da467627cd.png)

 - Then, I create triangles using the hull vertices

-- Thirdly, I had to transform the triangles using the [Delaunay Algorithm] (https://en.wikipedia.org/wiki/Delaunay_triangulation).
+- Thirdly, I had to transform the triangles using the [Delaunay Algorithm](https://en.wikipedia.org/wiki/Delaunay_triangulation).
 This agorithm is used to avoid long, thin triangles which can otherwise occur by flipping the common edge between 2 triangles.
 I found an implementation of this algorithm on [Habrador](https://www.habrador.com/tutorials/math/11-delaunay/).
 ![Triangulation](https://user-images.githubusercontent.com/25634121/213528335-3599d006-f5c8-41e4-b004-ee2db21e0957.png)

 - The last part is where I struggled the most.
 I had to generate an [MST (minimum spanning tree)](https://en.wikipedia.org/wiki/Minimum_spanning_tree) using the list of separate triangles I got from the Delaunay algorithm.
 I converted the triangles into a graph using the implementation found on [Wikipedia's page on graph cycles](https://en.wikipedia.org/wiki/Cycle_(graph_theory)).